 END;

-To test your stored procedure, use the EXEC
+To execute the stored procedure, use the EXEC or EXECUTE command:

-Once you’ve created a stored procedure, you can manage it directly in SSMS.
+Once you’ve created a stored procedure, you can manage it directly in SQL Management Studio.
 Here’s how:

 To delete a stored procedure:

-).Stored procedures are versatile and can be used in various scenarios, including:
+GetEmployeeDetails or UpdateOrderStatus).Stored procedures are versatile and can be used in a variety of scenarios, including:

 Stored procedures are a powerful tool for database administrators and developers working with SQL Server Management Studio.
 By leveraging their performance, security, and reusability benefits, you can streamline your database operations and improve overall efficiency.
-Whether you’re a beginner or an experienced professional, mastering stored procedures is a skill that will serve you well in any SQL-based environment.
+Whether you’re new to SSMS or looking to refine your skills, mastering stored procedures is a step in the right direction.

 Ready to take your database management to the next level?
 Start creating and optimizing stored procedures in SQL Management Studio today!